-Thus, total cash at the inception of the Receivership and as the Receivership was expanded to include each additional Receivership Entity indicated was approximately \$1,186,508.80.6 holdings and determined that no such exit strategies were required because almost all of the relatively liquid holdings were in cash or cash equivalents.
+Thus, total cash at the inception of the Receivership and as the Receivership was expanded to include each additional Receivership Entity indicated was approximately \$1,186,508.80.5 appropriate action to take with respect to these funds in light of the current state of the economy and financial institutions.
+He is exploring the relative benefits and risks of moving the funds into interest-bearing accounts and/or revenue-generating investments.